zhengjilai/Raft-based-Distributed-Lock/README.md

 A typical id configuration is shown as follows. `self_id` is the id of this specific node, and `peer_id` are the id of other nodes in the distributed lock system.
 The setting of id only have two restrictions.
-First, all ids are globally unique, and your `self_id` should exist in all other nodes' `peer_id` list.
+First, all ids are globally unique, and your `self_id` should exist in the `peer_id` lists of all other nodes.
-Second, `0` is invalid for an id.
+Second, 0 is invalid for id.

 ```yaml
 # id configuration for node 1